TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-sable-spire.md

 ---
 title: Paladin of the Sable Spire
 description: All omens feel the call of umbral magic, but none so keenly as you.
 You have mastered your inner light, spending it to work great magics just like the umbral sorcerers.
 Take care that you do not follow in their footsteps.
-Striker, with some controller aspects.
+Blaster, with some striker and controller aspects.
 ---

 _All omens feel the call of umbral magic, but none so keenly as you.
 You have mastered your inner light, spending it to work great magics just like the umbral sorcerers.
 Take care that you do not follow in their footsteps.
-Striker, with some controller aspects._
+Blaster, with some striker and controller aspects._

 ## Ability Scores